 - Tom and Jerry: Cowboy Up (2022)

 - Amusing Injuries: It's Tom and Jerry, through and through.

 - Crossover: A common theme in the later entries is to cross Tom and Jerry over with other properties.

-- Here We Go Again!: The direct-to-video movies often end with Tom and Jerry resuming their chase.
+- Here We Go Again!: The movies often end with Tom and Jerry resuming their chase.

 - Limited Animation: Not originally, but some of the later installments have featured background characters that simply don't move.
 However, some of this is deliberate Retraux to the late stage of the MGM studio and Hanna- Barbera in general.

 - Mythology Gag: These movies are often loaded with references to older shorts, MGM, and HB.
 Some examples include character cameos, Reused Character Design, Disney Acid Sequence homages some HB theatricals did, music sequences like Tex Avery used to do, etc.

 - Pinball Protagonist: Tom and Jerry themselves.
 Several movies have them doing their usual schtick in the background while Tuffy and the films' original characters are the ones who actually move the plot along.